Supermatic-UI/Supermatic-UI/vue-core/README.md

-# sdui-vue
+# Vue Core

-VUe implementation for the SDUI (temporary name) framework
+VUe implementation for the Supermatic UI